OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 </p>**

 **<p style="text-align: center;">
-Install Jessie Debian - Progress (<a href="../images/new-debian-jessie16-progress.png">see full-size image</a>)
+Install Debian Jessie - Progress (<a href="../images/new-debian-jessie16-progress.png">see full-size image</a>)
 </p>**

 Specify the hostname as follows, which will be the network name.
 In this case the same name is being used for the virtual machine (displayed in ***VirtualBox Manager***) and the hostname (shown in terminal prompt and as network identifier).
-The hostname can be changed later using Linux commands.
+The hostname can be changed later by editing Linux configuration files.

 **<p style="text-align: center;">
 ![new-debian-jessie17-hostname](images/new-debian-jessie17-hostname.png)
 </p>**

 **<p style="text-align: center;">
-Install Jessie Debian - Hostname (<a href="../images/new-debian-jessie17-hostname.png">see full-size image</a>)
+Install Debian Jessie - Hostname (<a href="../images/new-debian-jessie17-hostname.png">see full-size image</a>)
 </p>**

 Press ***Enter*** to continue.